 Location: Narragansett Bay, Rhode Island

-Collaborators: Rhode Island Department of Environmental Management, FarSounder Inc., NOAA's National Marine Fisheries Service
+Collaborators: Jeremy Collie (URI), FarSounder Inc., RI Department of Environmental Management, NOAA's National Marine Fisheries Service

-Goal: Develop a methodology using hydroacoustic sonar to estimate Atlantic menhaden biomass.
+Goal: Develop a methodology using 3-D forward-looking hydroacoustic sonar to estimate Atlantic menhaden biomass.

-Significance: The results will improve local foodweb models and Rhode Island fisheries management by establishing a pilot pelagic fish survey for Narragansett Bay, as well as further the development of new fisheries sampling products.
+Significance: The results will improve food-web models and Rhode Island fisheries management by establishing a pilot pelagic fish survey for Narragansett Bay, as well as further the development of new fisheries sampling products.

-Funding: Rhode Island Research Alliance (STAC), National Science Foundation (NSF)
+Funding: Rhode Island Research Alliance (STAC), US National Science Foundation (NSF)